MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

 author: mcleanbyron
 ms.assetid: 4BF9EF21-E9F0-49DB-81E4-062D6E68C8B1
 description: Use the Windows Store analytics API to programmatically retrieve analytics data for apps that are registered to your or your organization''s Windows Dev Center account.
-title: Access analytics data using Windows Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Access analytics data using Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article